2024 Pac-12 Conference softball tournament

 The 2024 Pac-12 Conference softball tournament was held from May 8 through May 11, 2024 at Boyd & Jill Smith Family Stadium in Stanford, California.
-This was the second and final postseason championship event sponsored by the Pac-12 Conference since 1978.
+This was the second postseason championship event sponsored by the Pac-12 Conference since 1978, and the last for the immediate future, as 10 of the conference's previous 12 members, including all nine softball-sponsoring members, left for other conferences in August 2024.
+This left Oregon State as the only softball-sponsoring Pac-12 member (the other legacy member, Washington State, does not sponsor the sport).

 As the tournament winner, UCLA earned the conference's automatic bid to the 2024 NCAA Division I softball tournament.

+The tournament will resume in the 2027 season, with legacy softball member Oregon State joined by six new softball-sponsoring full members.

 Seeds

 The tournament featured nine teams in this conference (Colorado, USC & Washington State do not field teams).
 Teams will play once per day at the 2024 Pac-12 Softball Championship.
 The four-day event began with a play-in game between the eighth and ninth-place teams in the regular-season standings.
 That winner advanced to an eight-team, single-elimination bracket with the quarterfinals, semifinals and championship being contested on the following three days.
 The winner of the Pac-12 Softball Championship received the conference's automatic bid to the NCAA tournament.
 The seedings were determined upon completion of regular season play.
 The winning percentage of the teams in conference play determined tournament seedings.
 There were tiebreakers in place to seed teams with identical conference records.